WGLab/CancerVar/README.md

 The input file type, it can be  AVinput(Annovar''sformat),VCF

 - --cancer_type=CANCER
-The cancer type, please check the doc for the details of cancer type)
+The cancer type, please check the help for the details of cancer type)

 - -o OUTPUTFILE, --output=OUTPUTFILE
 prefix the output file (default:output)

 - -b BUILDVER, --buildver=BUILDVER
-version of reference genome: hg18, hg19(default)
+version of reference genome: hg38, hg19(default)

 - -t cancervardb, --database_intervar=cancervardb
 The database location/dir for the CancerVar dataset files